 Fact: Even when the sun isn’t directly visible and it doesn’t feel hot, UV rays are still present.

-Dr. Nadir Qazi, DO, a board-certified physician, cosmetic dermatology surgeon, and owner of Qazi Cosmetic Clinic located in Irvine, Calif, USA weighed in on this myth.
+Dr. Nadir Qazi, DO, a board-certified physician, cosmetic dermatology surgeon, and owner of Qazi Cosmetic Clinic located in Irvine, CA, weighed in on this myth.
 He clarified that UVB rays are still present on overcast days, and can lead to skin cancers.

 3. Myth: It’s not necessary to wear sunscreen when you’re always inside.